VIAME/VIAME/README.md

 Lastly, run through some of the examples to validate the installation.
 It is no longer necessary to install any dependencies of VIAME besides drivers, everything else is packaged inside of it.
-The binaries are quite large (in terms of disk space) due to the inclusion of multiple default model files and programs, but if just building your desired features from source they are much smaller.
+The binaries are quite large (in terms of disk space) due to the inclusion of multiple default model files and programs, but if just building your desired features from source (e.g. for embedded apps) they are much smaller.

 **Installation Requirements:** <br>
 RHEL/CentOS 7 64-Bit, Ubuntu 16.04 64-Bit, Windows 7, 8, or 10 64-Bit <br>